GiovineItalia/Compose.jl/README.md

 ## Principles

+That example was probably incoherent, but hopefully intruiging or bewildering enough to propel you through a bit of exposition.

 Unlike most vector graphics libraries, Compose is thoroughly declarative.
 Graphics are specified, or composed, without the need to give a specific